Crusader Kings II: Mods

-Paradox actively encourages such modding, and the company regularly tweaked the game in order to make modding easier.
+Paradox actively encourages modding, and the developers regularly tweaked the game in order to make modding easier, furthermore there exist in-depth guides on how to mod in the Crusader Kings II wiki.

 Release and reception

 A demo was released on February 4, 2012, which featured four playable characters over a 20-year span.
 A marketing campaign for the game featured light comedy videos on the concept of the Seven Deadly Sins.

 The game, based on the Clausewitz Engine, was met with generally positive reviews and has attained a metascore of 82 at Metacritic.
 GameSpot reviewer Shaun McInnis stated: "Through a complex system of diplomacy and backstabbing, Crusader Kings II makes every power struggle an engrossing one" and he lauded the gameplay while noting the "lackluster tutorials".
 IGN summed up their review by saying "an intense learning curve, but a unique strategy experience".
 IGN rated the gameplay and "lasting appeal" a 9/10.
 A reviewer for Rock, Paper, Shotgun wrote that Crusader Kings II was "probably the most human strategy game" he ever played.
 Rob Zacny of PC PowerPlay, who gave the game a 7/10 score, called it a "brilliant treatment of feudalism in terms of strategy and story" but also stated it "requires major investment to overcome information overload".
 Kotaku named the game as one of their game of the year nominees.

 By September 2014, Crusader Kings II had sold more than 1 million copies, with the expansion pack and DLC sales totaling over 7 million units.
 This makes it Paradox's most successful release prior to the debut of Europa Universalis IV.
 According to Paradox Interactive, the game was played by an average of 12,500 players every day, with an average playtime of 99 hours per player.